oVirt/ovirt-site/source/release/4.0.4/index.html.md

  - [BZ 1351095](https://bugzilla.redhat.com/1351095) <b>[RHV-H Cockpit] hosted-engine-setup fails when creating the ovirtmgmt bridge</b><br>
  - [BZ 1353456](https://bugzilla.redhat.com/1353456) <b>[vdsm] FCoE hook doesn't enable fcoe and lldpad services to start on boot</b><br>
  - [BZ 1364081](https://bugzilla.redhat.com/1364081) <b>[OVS] Add support to acquire ifaces with running IP config</b><br>
- - [BZ 1359520](https://bugzilla.redhat.com/1359520) <b>Cannot hot-unplug vNIC with queues custom properties</b><br>

 ##### Team: Storage

+ - [BZ 1358348](https://bugzilla.redhat.com/1358348) <b>VM qcow2 disk got corrupted after live migration</b><br>
  - [BZ 1366176](https://bugzilla.redhat.com/1366176) <b>Failed to import image from glance as template (as a result of RHEL 7.3 LVM issue - lvextend changed return code when called with current LV size)</b><br>
  - [BZ 1361182](https://bugzilla.redhat.com/1361182) <b>vdsm does not find nfs4 mount point with double slashes</b><br>Previously, we didn't support NFS4 mounts that contained a double slash, like in the case of trying to mount an NFS4 directory that is exported with the fsid=0 option.<br>Now it's possible to do that.

 ##### Team: Virt

  - [BZ 1367839](https://bugzilla.redhat.com/1367839) <b>Cannot import VMs from Xen and VMware when using RHEL7.3 host.</b><br>
- - [BZ 1360990](https://bugzilla.redhat.com/1360990) <b>[z-stream clone - 4.0.4] VMs are not reported as non-responding even though  qemu process does not responds.</b><br>Due to a bug in the monitoring code, unresponsive QEMU processes were misreported responsive, while they were not.<br>This bug made Vdsm wrongly report that the QEMU process recovered and was responsive again after a short amonunt of time, while it was actually still unresponsive.
+ - [BZ 1360990](https://bugzilla.redhat.com/1360990) <b>[z-stream clone - 4.0.4] VMs are not reported as non-responding even though  qemu process does not responds.</b><br>This update fixes a error in the monitoring code that caused the VDSM to incorrectly report that a QEMU process has recovered and is responsive after being unavailable for a short amount of time, while it was actually unresponsive.
- - [BZ 1364924](https://bugzilla.redhat.com/1364924) <b>VMs flip to non-responsive state for ever.</b><br>A bug in the monitoring code made Vdsm failed to detect the event which means that a stuck QEMU process recovered and it is responsive again.
+ - [BZ 1364924](https://bugzilla.redhat.com/1364924) <b>VMs flip to non-responsive state for ever.</b><br>This update fixes an issue in the monitoring code which caused the VDSM to fail to detect that a stuck QEMU process has become responsive.
- - [BZ 1365411](https://bugzilla.redhat.com/1365411) <b>[RFE] virt-v2v from RHEL Xen: Listing VMs failed if there are Xen VMs with block device.</b><br>
+ - [BZ 1365411](https://bugzilla.redhat.com/1365411) <b>[RFE] virt-v2v from RHEL Xen: Listing VMs failed if there are Xen VMs with block device.</b><br>Importing Xen on Rhel VMs that have block disk is failing.
+The imported VM shows no block domain disk in the import details dialog.

 ## Bug fixes